harlanhaskins/Personal-Site/_posts/2014-04-05-what-ive-learned-making-my-blog.markdown

 working in about a half hour.

 **TL;DR**: Nginx is really good, Jekyll is wonderful and super easy, and SSL is great even when unnecessary.
-Not bad for haveing never set up a server.
+Not bad for having never set up a server.